krusta4711/aoc2022/README.md

 **Day 3**

 I wasn't pleased  with my solution.
 It was neither a nice design nor short.
-On reddit I found a crazy oneliner which challenged me to use a single steam too on day 4.
+On reddit I found a crazy oneliner which challenged me to use a single stream too on day 4.
 Let's see. ;-)

 ---

 **Day 4**

-As intended, I used only a single stream.
-Was tough as I'm not a fan of hard do read single line code.
+As intended, I used just a single stream obe-liner.
+Was tough as I'm not a fan of hard to read single line code.
 But was fun too.

 ---